 If you've ever had the joy and privilege of using a cleaning service, you know both the delight and confusion of walking back into what appears to be an entirely new home.

 To learn their secrets, we talked to three experts to get their cleaning tips to help you clean smarter, not harder.
 Read on for their recommendations.

 Meet the Expert

-- Kadi Dulude is the founder and owner of Wizards of Homes NYC, a professional cleaning service she founded in 2009.
+- Kadi Dulude is the founder and owner of Wizard of Homes, a professional cleaning service she founded in 2009.

-- Rebecca Sears is the chief gardening guru for Green Garden Products, owned by Ferry-Morse Home Gardening, where she has worked since 2017.
+- Rebecca Sears has been the Chief Gardening Guru for Green Garden Products, which owns Ferry-Morse Home Gardening, since 2017.

-- Alexis Davis is the vice president of Home Maid NYC, a Black-owned green cleaning company she founded with her husband, Anthony, in 2017.
+- Alexis Davis is the co-owner of Home Maid NYC, a Black-owned green cleaning company she founded with her husband, Anthony, in 2017.

 Break Out the Alcohol

 No, we aren't recommending you have a beverage before cleaning—but do as you like.
 Dulude says her staff loves using alcohol as an all-purpose cleaner.
 It's great at killing germs on most surfaces, and it makes for a great product to use on mirrors, windows, and other high-gloss areas that would normally need extra polishing to get streak-free results.

 Once you've deep cleaned the tops of your cabinets, Dulude recommends putting down a layer of paper towels.

 "You won't see the paper towels since they're high above the ceiling, but they'll trap all the greasy, sticky dust," Dulude says.
 Next time you're deep cleaning the kitchen, all you'll have to do is swap out the dirty towels.